via/viaems/README.md

 Member | Meaning
 --- | ---
 `pin` | pin to use on TLC2543
-`process` | Processing function to use (see below) `method` | Type of sensor, currently supported are analog and frequency based.
+`method` | Processing method, currently supported are linear interpolation and table lookup `source` | Type of sensor, currently supported are analog and frequency based.
 `params` | Union used to configure a sensor.
 Contains `range` used for calculated sensors, and `table` for table lookup sensors.
+`lag` | Lag filtering value.
+0 means no filtering, 100 will effectively never change.
-`params.range.min` | For processing, value that lowest raw sensor value reflects `params.range.max` | For processing, value that highest raw sensor value reflects
+`params.range.min` | For processing, value that lowest raw sensor value reflects `params.range.max` | For processing, value that highest raw sensor value reflects `fault_config.min` | Raw sensor value, below this indicates sensor fault `fault_config.max` | Raw sensor value, above this indicates sensor fault `falut_config.fault_value` | During sensor fault, use this fallback value

-The process function can point to any function that takes a pointer to the sensor structure.
-Currently the only provided ones are `sensor_process_linear`, which linearly interpolates between `min` and `max`, and `sensor_process_freq`, which converts based on measured frequency.
+For method `SENSOR_LINEAR`, the processed value is linear interpolated based on the raw value between min and max (with the raw value being 0 - 4096).
+Frequency sensors measure a raw value between 0 - 20000 Hz.

 The onboard ADC is not used.
 Instead a TLC2543 external ADC should be connected to SPI2 (PB12-PB15).
 Currently the first 10 inputs are supported.